ChilliCream/hotchocolate-docs/docs/stitching.md

   })
 ```

-> It is important to now that the schema rewriters are executed before the schemas are merged and the extensions integrated.
+> It is important to now that the document- and type-rewriters are executed before the schemas are merged and the extensions integrated.

 Our new schema now looks like the following: